spotify/fmt-maven-plugin/README.md

 - Create a GitHub release with merged PRs and other information.
 - Check that the release is available in [Sonatype staging](https://oss.sonatype.org/#nexus-search;quick~com.spotify.fmt)
 - Wait for the release to be available in [Maven Central](https://search.maven.org/search?q=com.spotify.fmt)
-- Update version in use in the POM, and version in the README.
+- Update version used for actual formatting in the POM.